weaverbel/intro-computational-thinking/content/4-lesson.md

 nav: Four
 ---

-When breaking problems down, **pseudocode** is a useful tool which can be used regardless of what programming language you will eventually use to automate your work.
+When breaking problems down, **pseudocode** is a useful tool which can be used regardless of what programming language you will eventually use to automate your process.
 Pseudocode documents each step of a process so that when you begin to code, you will already have arranged your steps in a logical order.
 Pseudocode also provides a sense check if you want to first run your plan past people who may not be programmers.

 #### Example